jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); but (b) commences in accordance with subsection (5), even if it is not yet published.

+### CE 1BA Reimbursement of employee expenditure for benefit
+When this section applies
+(1) This section applies when an employer pays an amount to reimburse an employee for expenditure the employee has incurred for a benefit that, if the employer provided it directly to the employee, would constitute an unclassified benefit under section CX 37 (Meaning of unclassified benefit).
+Employer election
+(2) The amount paid by the employer is, at the employer’s election, either— (a) employment income of the employee under section CE 1; or (b) an unclassified benefit under section CX 37.
+Exempt income
+(3) If the employer chooses to treat the amount paid as employment income of the employee, as described in subsection (2)﻿(a), section CW 17BA (Reimbursement of expenditure paid as employment income) applies to the payment.
+Exclusion: payments for certain work-related meals
+(4) Subsection (2) does not apply when an employer pays an amount to reimburse an employee for expenditure to which section CW 17CB (Payments for certain work-related meals) applies and the time limit in subsection (5) of that section has elapsed.

 ### CE 1B General rule: accommodation provided by employers
 Value of accommodation
 (1) The value of accommodation provided to a person is income of the person when it is provided in relation to their employment or service.
 The value is an amount equal to the market rental value of the accommodation.